Christmas tree recycling

 If you live in a flat above a shop

-How to recycle artificial Christmas trees
+What to do with artificial Christmas trees

 Most artificial trees are made in China, with the dual environmental impact of being made from plastic, PVC and metal, and then shipped overseas.
 According to the Carbon Trust a two-metre artificial tree has a carbon footprint of around 40kg, more than ten times that of a real tree that is burned after Christmas.